bias/bane/README.md

 To use a given example you'll first need to understand the example (I'm serious).
 Then, you'll run the start function of the given example in the Erlang VM e.g. `> example_module:start_function().`.

-## Complete Example
+## Working Example

-With Erlang installed (in a Unixish system).
-We'll run a simple integrate and fire model.
+With Erlang installed (in a Unixish system), we'll run a simple integrate and fire model.

 Navigate to the code's directory and open the Erlang VM.